sy2ryxmnmy-hash/Equalizer/README.md

 ## Installation

-1. make sure you have [Git](https://git-scm.com)installed at your Pc.
+1. make sure you have [Git](https://git-scm.com) installed at your Pc.
 2. use following command in your terminal:
 ```bash
 git clone https://github.com/sy2ryxmnmy-hash/Equalizer.git